Following are the software versions used while learning the below items.

 '

--- since age is an integer value, the above query will directly work.
+-- since age is an integer value, the above query will directly work.-- for text field, the above query will not work by default

 -- have to enable fieldData for the text field